vdesabou/kafka-docker-playground/ccloud/ccloud-demo/README.md

 You can setup [alerts](https://docs.confluent.io/current/control-center/alerts/index.html) in Control Center.
 Here is a table indicating which triggers are available when Control Center is connected to a Confluent Cloud cluster:

-Note: All Broker, Cluster and Topic triggers are not available because Confluent Cloud [does not expose](https://docs.confluent.io/current/cloud/connect/c3-cloud-config.html#limitations) those metrics.
+Note: Most of Broker, Cluster and Topic triggers are not available because Confluent Cloud [does not expose](https://docs.confluent.io/current/cloud/connect/c3-cloud-config.html#limitations) those metrics.

 |  Component type | Criteria  | Available | Appear in History
 |---|---|---|---|